Chainscript/documentation/commands/notary.md

 ## Summary

-The execute command allows you to run multiple commands in sequence.
+The add_event command allows you to program an event for your document.

 The next command, [add_event](add_event.md) allows us to program an event to our document.